faisalahmed-cs/customer-success-intelligence-suite/README.md

 | Green | 70+ | Expansion conversation, case study request, referral ask |

 ### 4. Cohort Retention Analysis

-Tracks what percentage of each quarterly signup cohort remains active at 3, 6, 9, 12, and 24 months.
+Tracks what percentage of each quarterly signup cohort remains active at 3, 6, 9, 12, 18, and 24 months.
+Cohorts where fewer than 5 customers reached a checkpoint are masked to avoid statistically meaningless retention values from small samples — a common edge case in real cohort analysis.

 ---